Young Turk Revolution: Revolution

 On 7 July, Şemsi Pasha arrived at Monastir.
 Abdul Hamid II dispatched him from Mitroviçe (Mitrovica) with two battalions to suppress the revolt in Macedonia.
 An ethnic Albanian, he also recruited a pro-government band of Albanians on the way.
 He informed the palace of his arrival in the city at the local telegraph station, and as he walked out of the building he was assassinated by a Unionist fedai, Âtıf Kamçıl.
 His Albanian bodyguards and the pasha's aide de camp, who was his son, were also CUP members.
 Tatar Osman Pasha, Şemsi's replacement, was captured soon after.
 On 22 July, Monastir fell to the rebels, and Niyazi proclaimed the constitution to the citizens.
 That day Grand Vizier Mehmed Ferid Pasha was sacked for Said Pasha.

+Coincidentally, Albanians of Ferizaj, having mobilized massive demonstrations against the opening of a new Austrian-German school in early July, by now pledged their support to the CUP's revolution; Abdul Hamid therefore lost support of the Albanians (see Ferizaj assembly).
 Elsewhere, Hayri Pasha, field marshal of the Third Army, was threatened by the committee into a passive cooperation.
 At this point, the mutiny which originated in the Third Army in Salonica took hold of the Second Army based in Adrianople (Edirne) as well as Anatolian troops sent from Smyrna (Izmir).

 The rapid momentum of the Unionist's organization, intrigues within the military, discontent with Abdul Hamid's autocratic rule, and a desire for the Constitution meant the sultan and his ministers were compelled to capitulate.
 Over the course of a three day meeting with his Council of Ministers, a unanimous decision was reached to reinstate the constitution.
 Under pressure of being deposed, on the night of 23–24 July 1908, Abdul Hamid II issued the İrade-i Hürriyet, reinstating the Constitution and calling an election to great jubilation.

 Celebrations were held intercommunally, as Muslims and Christians attended celebrations together in both churches and mosques.
 Parades were held throughout the Empire, with attendants shouting Egalité!
 Liberté!
 Justice!
 Fraternité!
 Vive la constitution! and Padişahım çok yaşa!
 (Long live my emperor).
 Armed bands of Serbian, Bulgarian, and Greek chetas, one time enemies of each other and the government, took part in celebrations before ceremoniously turning in their firearms to the government.
 Niyazi, Enver, and the other Unionist revolutionaries were celebrated as "heroes of liberty", and Ahmed Rıza, returning from his exile was declared "father of liberty".